 patching-tool: (Subscription) This folder holds patches and utilities for installing the patches.

-tools: For the database upgrade tool and target platform indexer.
+tools: Stores the Database Upgrade Tool and target platform indexer.

 [work]: Exists only in 7.2 and earlier.
 It holds module Jasper work files.